increpare/oeuf-documentation/map-editor-tutorial.md

 <img width="322" height="142" alt="image" src="./map-editor-images/898dc489-160f-45db-b982-bb0d8608db64.png" />

-In the top left of the screen you can see :
+To the top left of the screen you can see :

-* the current file name (change and press enter to save as a new file)
+- the current map name (change and press enter to save as a new file)
-  * (note : some built‑in maps are read‑only (e.g., `minimal`, `eggworld`).
-You can save them under other files names OK though!)
+- the dropdown menu - it lists all **built-in maps** (e.g., `minimal`, `eggworld`), alongside those you have saved in your level folder (N.B. built‑in maps are read‑only.
+You can save them under other files names though!)
-* the dropdown menu shows all built-in maps files, and those you have saved in your level folder.
-* the button to open up the levels folder (shortcut : **Ctrl + L**).
+- the button to open up the levels folder (shortcut : **Ctrl + L**).

 ---